victorljc/paper-replication-code/README.md

 ## Contact

-For questions about the code and data, please contact the corresponding author.
+For questions about the code and data, please contact the corresponding author jl3a17soton@gmail.com